BTC £50,000 ● OFFLINE3,700,000 BTC lost£118K added today

 • Hold a sealed envelope containing part of your recovery information

-• Advise on tax-efficient structures for passing on crypto
+• Advise on tax-efficient structures

-• Guide your executor through the probate process
+• Guide your executor through probate

 Checklist

-Before considering your will complete, verify:
+Before considering your plan complete:

 • Will names appropriate executor(s) with digital asset authority